Techtonica/curriculum/runtime-complexity/lesson-plan.md

 # Runtime Complexity

 ### Projected Time
-2 hours
+About 2 hours
-- 30 minute lecture
+- 30 minutes for video walkthrough of slides
-- 70 minutes exercises
+- 70 minutes for Independent Practice
-- 20 minute group discussion
+- 20 minutes for Group Practice

-Note: Could use more time for exercises if there's more than 2 hours available.

-### Prerequisite
+### Prerequisites
-Here are links to lessons that should be completed before this lesson.
-- JS lessons 1-6.
-Should be comfortable coding in Javascript, and know how to use loops, arrays, and dictionaries.
+- JavaScript I - VI lessons

 ### Motivation
 Understanding runtime complexity is important for multiple reasons: